 - Scoop ¼ cup portions of batter into the hot pan.
 Reduce heat to medium(ish).

 - Cook for ~3 minutes until the fritters are brown and crispy, then flip and cook for another ~3 minutes on the other side until golden brown.

 - Place cooked fritters into the preheated oven on the prepared baking sheet.

 - Continue working in batches until all the fritters are fried.Pro Tip: You may have to refresh the oil in the skillet for subsequent batches.

-- If oil-free, a non-stick skillet works perfectly for frying the fritters.
+- If oil-free, a non-stick skillet works perfect for frying the fritters.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.